danielkleebinder/leaf-lang/README.md

 The Leaf programming language is a statically and strongly typed, lexically scoped and interpreted programming language using type inference that allows the developer to implement traits and custom types.
-It is object oriented, but does not support inheritance because it is a common source of maintainability issues.
+It is object oriented, but does not support inheritance because typically, it is a common source of maintainability issues.

+This programming language was solely written by me for educational purposes only.
+It should showcase some concepts I learned in my Masters computer science courses at TU Vienna.
+Although I am sure it could technically be used as production ready language, I would not recommend it yet ;-)

 (influenced by TypeScript, Kotlin, Go, Eiffel, ML)